Hyprnx/EDA-midterm-group-2/README.md

 This is the notebook for midterm project by group 2, DSEB K61, NEU

-this group has 3 members
+This group has 3 members
-To Duc Anh (leader)
+- To Duc Anh (leader)
-Bui Thi Thu Huong
+- Bui Thi Thu Huong
-Mai Le Hoang
+- Mai Le Hoang